authui/authui-server/README.md

 When starting a new project, it takes some effort to implement Login / Sign-up screens.
 Often times we have to repeat the same implementation again and again.

-- Authentication should be simple to remove frictions to get users started.
+- Authentication should be simple to remove frictions to build a MVP (Most Viable Product) or get users started.
 - AuthUI takes care of user login & sign up logic.
 - Save dev time to focus on main ideas.